 For ARM64 architecture, Windows PowerShell is not added when you include IOT_POWERSHELL.
 So the

-zip based install will not work.
-You will need to use
+zip based install does not work.
+You need to use

 Import-PSCoreRelease command to add it in